 Read on to get the 101 on this new craze.

-How do you access it?
+How do you access the game?
 Fortnite is available as an app on iOS devices and will soon be available on Android devices.
 It’s also available on macOS and Windows, as well as PlayStation 4 and Xbox One.

 How is it played?
 The game kicks off with 100 players in real-time—often strangers—who jump out of a plane on to a remote island where they fight (along with a bunch of zombies) until only one player is left standing.
 It's a multi-player shooter game, each player is even armed with a pick-axe upon being dropped onto the island.
 To protect themselves, and to kill off others, players search the island for hidden weaponry (like crossbows, grenades and guns) and collect other resources to build themselves shelters.